 - Students have to complete at least one course with a grade of C or higher in the following courses: Biology, Social Sciences, Statistics and either Chemistry or Physics.
 These areas are indicated in the Knowledge and Skills Assessment (KASA form Area IV-A) ( https://www.asha.org/Certification/2020-SLP-Certification-Standards/ ).
 Coursework in statistics as well as in biological, physical, and social/behavioral sciences that is specifically related to communication sciences and disorders (CSD) may not be applied for certification purposes to this category unless the course fulfills a general university requirement in the statistics, biology, physical science, or chemistry areas.

-- Students must submit three recommendation letters.
+- Students must submit two recommendation letters.

 - Students must complete an admission essay included within the CSDCAS application.